nak/systemd/docs/DISTRO_PORTING.md

 ## Contributing Upstream

-We generally no longer accept distribution-specific patches to systemd upstream.
+We generally do no longer accept distribution-specific patches to systemd upstream.
 If you have to make changes to systemd's source code to make it work on your distribution, unless your code is generic enough to be generally useful, we are unlikely to merge it.
 Please